-Austropuccinia psidii gene expression.
-As noted previously most of the previous A. psidii-host studies either did not note, or reported only a limited number of, fungal transcripts in their analysis.
-The E. grandis study by Swanepoel et. al (2023) reported 890 A. psidii transcripts, including 43 candidate effector protein genes at 0.5, 1, 2 and 5 day sample time points, with most reads mapping to the susceptible host samples taken 5 days after inoculation.
-The top 10 differentially expressed genes between 24 and 48 hpi in this study were not present in the top 100 most highly expressed A. psidii genes (based on fragments per kilobase of transcript per million reads mapped (FPKM)), in the susceptible or resistant host infections in the E. grandis infection study of Swanepoel et al (2023).
-These two studies used different plant species, but did have two aligned sampling time points (24 h/1 day and 48 h/2 days).
-The different results from this study and that of Swanepoel et al (2023) reflect one of the challenges of investigating this multi-host pathosystem.
-The top three differentially expressed fungal transcripts in this study encoded putative CAZymes, suggesting a key role for these proteins in enabling the pathogen to breech the plant cell wall.
-APSI_P001.7032 has two predicted transcripts (t1 and t2): both are predicted to be differentially expressed but further work is required to confirm this result.
+As noted previously, most of the previous A. psidii-host studies either did not note or reported only a limited number of fungal transcripts in their analysis.
+The E. grandis study by Swanepoel et al. (2023) reported 890 A. psidii transcripts, including 43 candidate effector protein genes at the 0.5-, 1-, 2-, and 5-day sample time points, with most reads mapping to the susceptible host samples taken 5 days after inoculation.
+The top 10 differentially expressed genes between 24 and 48 hpi in this study were not present in the top 100 most highly expressed A. psidii genes (based on fragments per kilobase of transcript per million reads mapped) in the susceptible or resistant host infections in the E. grandis infection study of Swanepoel et al. (2023).
+These two studies used different plant species but did have two aligned sampling time points (24 h/1 day and 48 h/2 days).
+The different results from this study and that of Swanepoel et al. (2023) reflect one of the challenges of investigating this multi-host pathosystem.
+The top three differentially expressed fungal transcripts in this study encoded putative CAZymes, suggesting a key role for these proteins in enabling the pathogen to breach the plant cell wall.
+APSI_P001.7032 has two predicted transcripts (t1 and t2): Both are predicted to be differentially expressed, but further work is required to confirm this result.
 Blastp identified a cellulase domain in APSI_P001.7032 (pfam00150; glycosyl hydrolase family 5).
-Proteins with similarity to APSI_P001.7032 are conserved across a range of fungi, including Puccinia spp., other Basidiomycota as well as several Ascomycota species.
-The protein encoded by APSI_P01.11473 is also conserved across a wide range of fungi.
-The blastp search against the SwissProt database had a match to patulin synthase while a general blastp search detected a Rossmann-fold NAD(P)H/NAD(P)(+) binding (NADB) domain and a GMC oxidoreductase domain (pfam00732/pfam05199).
-This gene family is predicted to be involved in the degradation of lignocellulose (Sützl et al 2018).
+Proteins with similarity to APSI_P001.7032 are conserved across a range of fungi, including Puccinia spp., other Basidiomycota, and several Ascomycota species.
+The protein encoded by APSI_P010.11473 is also conserved across a wide range of fungi.
+The blastp search against the SwissProt database had a match to patulin synthase, whereas a general blastp search detected a Rossmann-fold NAD(P)H/NAD(P)(+) binding (NADB) domain and a GMC oxidoreductase domain (pfam00732/pfam05199).
+This gene family is predicted to be involved in the degradation of lignocellulose (Sützl et al. 2018).
 These putative functional domains in these CAZymes suggests they may have key roles in the initial phases of infection of the plant host.